 At WEF, entrepreneurs seen as solution for Mideast troubles

-DEAD SEA, Jordan (AP) — More than 1,100 politicians and business people have come together to find ways to transform stagnant economies of the troubled Middle East and North Africa.
+DEAD SEA, Jordan (AP) — More than 1,100 politicians and business people came together Saturday to find ways to transform stagnant economies of the troubled Middle East and North Africa.

 The World Economic Forum’s regional gathering is looking at how to encourage entrepreneurship and technological innovation to create private sector jobs in a region with 30 percent youth unemployment.